macarthur-lab/tx_annotation/README.md

 #### 0) Start a cluster and a Hail environment
 We recommend using [cloud tools from Neale lab](https://github.com/Nealelab/cloudtools) for Google Cloud.

 You will need the gnomAD and tx-annotation init scripts, which are both publically available.
-Then you can start a cluster:
+To start a cluster:

 ```
 cluster start tutorial --worker-machine-type n1-highmem-8 --spark 2.2.0 --version 0.2 --init gs://gnomad-public/tools/inits/master-init.sh,gs://gnomad-public/papers/2019-tx-annotation/tx-annotation-init.sh --num-preemptible-workers 8